Brudasoe/terminator-search/README.md

 # Terminator Search
-A Google search plugin for Terminator terminal emulator
+A DuckDuckGo version of Google search plugin for Terminator terminal emulator.
+This has been achieved via changing one line.

 # Requirements
   - xdg-open